braze-inc/braze-docs/_includes/archive/android/universal_deep_link_delegate.md

 ## Universal Deep Link Delegate

-The Android SDK provides the ability to set a single delegate object to custom handle all deep links opened by Braze across Content Cards, in-app messages, push, and the News Feed.
+The Android SDK provides the ability to set a single delegate object to custom handle all deep links opened by Braze across Content Cards, in-app messages, and push notifications.

 Your delegate object should implement the [`IAppboyNavigator`][udl-3] interface and be set using `AppboyNavigator.setAppboyNavigator()`.
 In most cases, the delegate should be set in your app's `Application.onCreate()`.